pylint-dev/pylint/doc/whatsnew/2/2.8/full.rst

 ---------------------------
 Release date: 2021-05-31

-* Astroid has been pinned to 2.5.6 for the 2.8 branch see #4527.
+* Astroid has been pinned to 2.5.6 for the 2.8 branch.

+  Refs #4527

 What's New in Pylint 2.8.2?